bentomhall/nih-system/homebrewery/world/player-options.md

 For each level of spell slot above 1st that you expend, you can choose one additional creature you can see within 30 feet of you to gain this benefit as well.

 ### Improved Protective Ward
-Starting at 9th level, you can extend your protective ward’s effects to others.
+Starting at 9th level, you can extend your protective ward's effects to others.
 When a creature you can see within 30 feet of you would take damage, you can use your reaction to cause your active ward to take the damage instead as long as it has more than 0 hit points.
 If you do so, you can choose to use your Explosive Ward without a further action requirement.

 ### Planar Jaunt
 Starting at 10th level, you have learned to take shortcuts through the border Shadow.
 As a bonus action on your turn you can teleport to an unoccupied point you can see within 90 feet.
 Once you use this feature a number of times equal to your Intelligence modifier (minimum once), you must complete a long rest before you can use it again.

 ### Echoing Strike
 Starting at 11th level, you have learned to wrap energies of the Border Ethereal around your spells and weapons when you strike, creating a duplicate of the initial attack.
 Once on your turn when you hit with a weapon or spell attack you can choose to repeat the attack against the same target without using an action.
 The copied version requires its own attack roll and damage roll.
 If the initial attack dealt bludgeoning, piercing, or slashing damage, the additional attack deals force damage.
-Otherwise it matches the initial attack’s damage type.
+Otherwise it matches the initial attack's damage type.

 ### Perfected Protective Ward
 Starting at 14th level, you can siphon energy from the damage absorbed by your protective ward, converting it into vitality.
 When your ward is reduced to zero hit points, you gain temporary hit points equal to half of your level as long as your ward absorbed at least one point of damage from a hostile creature over its duration.
 These temporary hit points expire when you complete a short or long rest.